-A draft FY 2020/21 - 2024/25 Consolidated Plan and draft FY 2020/21 Annual Action Plan was made available for public comment for a 30-day period beginning on April 3, 2020 and concluding on May 4, 2020.
-A public hearing was held on May 4, 2020 providing residents and interested parties a final opportunity to comment on the Plans prior to adoption and submittal to HUD.
+A draft FY 2020/21 - 2024/25 Consolidated Plan and draft FY 2020/21 Annual Action Plan was made available for public comment for a 30-day period beginning on June 5, 2020 and concluding on July 6, 2020.
+A public hearing was held on July 6, 2020 providing residents and interested parties a final opportunity to comment on the Plans prior to adoption and submittal to HUD.

 Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Internet Outreach Non- targeted/broad community A Housing and Community Development Needs Survey was available on the City's website during the month of August 2019.
 A total of 412 surveys were received.
 7 were received in Spanish.
 The results are available as part of the Needs Assessment and Market Analysis.
-Not applicable.
-Public Meeting Non- targeted/broad community Three public input meetings were held on December 5, 2019.
+Not applicable. uppredote) Public Meeting Non- targeted/broad community Three public input meetings were held on December 5, 2019.
 The community and Huntington Beach stakeholders were invited to attend to share their opinions on needs and gaps in service.
 A complete set of transcripts from the meeting is included in the Appendix.
 Not applicable.

-Citizen

-Participation Summary of

-Outreach Summary of Summary of comments not

-Mode of Target of response/ Comments accepted URL (If

-Outreach Outreach attendance received and reasons applicable)

-Public Hearing Minorities The Citizen See All comments

-Participation Huntington received were

-Non-English Advisory Board Beach Citizen accepted.

-Speaking - (CPAB), a Participation

-Spanish group of Comments in

-appointed Appendix.

-Persons with Huntington

-disabilities Beach citizens,

-Residents of held public hearings on

-Public and 10/3/19, 11/7/19,

-Assisted and 12/5/19 to

-Housing solicit input on

-nousing housing and

-Non-targeted/ community

-broad development

-community needs.

-Public Meeting Service Agencies Presentations All comments N/A

-providers and requesting from the received were

-faith-based CDBG funding various accepted.

-organizations in FY 2020/21 agencies

-representing gave covered need

-seniors, youth, presentations for service in

-homeless, fair and answered questions from Huntington Beach

-housing, code enforcement, the Citizen community

-infrastructure Participation and requested

-improvements, Advisory Board allocations.

-and housing.
-(CPAB).
-See

-0 Meetings took Huntington

-place on Beach Citizen

-1/30/20 and Participation

-2/6/20.
-Comments in

-Appendix.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Public Hearing Minorities Non-English Speaking - Spanish Persons with disabilities Residents of Public and Assisted Housing Non-targeted/ broad community The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held public hearings on 10/3/19, 11/7/19, and 12/5/19 to solicit input on housing and community development needs.
+See Huntington Beach Citizen Participation Comments in Appendix.
+All comments received were accepted. appicable) Public Meeting Service providers and faith-based organizations representing seniors, youth, homeless, fair housing, code enforcement, infrastructure improvements, and housing.
+Agencies requesting CDBG funding in FY 2020/21 gave presentations and answered questions from the Citizen Participation Advisory Board (CPAB).
+Meetings took place on 1/30/20 and 2/6/20.
+Presentations from the various agencies covered need for service in Huntington Beach community and requested allocations.
+See Huntington Beach Citizen Participation Comments in Appendix.
+All comments received were accepted.
+N/A

 Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was published on 01/30/2020 to solicit public comment on community development and housing needs and priorities and to notify the public of a public hearing on the matter scheduled for 2/20/2020.
 See Huntington Beach Citizen Participation Comments in Appendix.
 No comments were received.
-N/A Public Hearing Non-targeted/ broad community A public hearing was held on o2/20/2020 to solicit public comment on community development and housing needs and priorities.
+N/A Public Hearing Non-targeted/ broad community A public hearing was held on 02/20/2020 to solicit public comment on community development and housing needs and priorities.
 See Huntington Beach Citizen Participation Comments in Appendix.
 No comments were received.
 Public Meeting Non-targeted/ broad community A joint CPAB and City Council study session was held on 3/2/20.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
 N/A